What's in a Dog Vaccine?

 Your dog might also receive a vaccination for Leptosporosis.
 Lepto is a bacterial infection carried in the kidneys of infected wildlife such as raccoons, possums, and deer.
 When the animal urinates, the bacteria can contaminate standing water puddles.
 When your dog drinks from the puddle, he might contract Lepto.
 Lepto causes kidney and liver disease, and can be spread to humans as well.
 If you live on acreage, take your dog hiking, or have standing water in your yard, this vaccine is recommended.
 Your dog would receive an initial vaccine, then a booster in 3 weeks, then once a year thereafter.

 If you board, show, or have your dog groomed, we recommend vaccinating him for “Bordetella Bronchiseptica”, which is a bacterial form of “Kennel Cough”.
 It causes respiratory disease.
-After the initial puppy series of 2 vaccines, 3 weeks apart, this vaccine is given yearly.
+After the initial puppy vaccination, this vaccine is given yearly.

 Some people travel to eastern Washington in the summer months, into areas where rattlesnakes live.
 We have a vaccine that helps protect your dog against the venom of Western Rattlesnakes.
 Vaccinated dogs experience less pain, and have a reduced risk of permanent injury form a rattlesnake bite.
 Dogs receive 2 vaccinations, 1 month apart initially, then once to twice a year depending on their risk.
 For more information, please click this link: